leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 Triton Dask_jobqueue, LSFCluster, and JupyterHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here, we'll create a LSF cluster and have a look at the job-script used to start workers on the Triton scheduler.
-This can be done either within a JupyterLab interactive job or JupyterHub session (check resources beforehand fo the latter).
+Here, we'll create a LSF cluster and look in to the job-script used to start workers on the Triton scheduler.
+This can be done either within a JupyterLab interactive job like above or in a JupyterHub session (check resources beforehand for the latter).
 Basically, each job is going to run a dask-worker command and each dask-worker needs to run on a single node.

 Let's start by importing a few modules and instantiate a cluster with a single worker on a single node,